 After the submission of its first full annual report, the University of Salford was deemed by HEFCE to have due regard to the need to prevent individuals from being drawn into terrorism.

-HEFCE has used some of the University’s Prevent work as an example of Good Practice in their latest report on the Prevent Duty: Implementation of the Prevent duty in the higher education sector in England: 2015-16.
-HEFCE has also asked the University to act as a sector spokesperson on the Duty.
+HEFCE publishes an overview of annual HEI implementation of the Prevent Duty: Implementation of the Prevent duty in the higher education sector in England: 2015-16.

 For more information on HEFCE’s work please refer to their webpages: http://www.hefce.ac.uk/reg/prevent/